graphaware/neo4j-reco/README.md

 With `FriendsComputingEngine`, we have a full-blown recommendation engine and could have stopped right there.
 However, we would like to demonstrate the capability of using the very same engine to pre-compute recommendations.

-It is worth mentioning that in this simple example, the exact same recommendation will be pre-computed as would have been computed in real-time.
+It is worth mentioning that in this simple example, the exact same recommendations will be pre-computed as would have been computed in real-time.
 However, in real-life scenarios, `RecommendationEngine`s can choose to perform a quicker computation in `REAL_TIME` scenarios, but take a more accurate and slower approach in `BATCH` `Mode`.
 The information about the `Mode` of computation is available to each `RecommendationEngine` from the `Context` object.